Stanley taught in Lisbon, Portugal, during the first Storytellers Abroad Missions Multimedia Workshop with ABWE. [photo by: Jeff Raymond]

 I have been working on creating photography databases for more than 25 years.
-I am having to give presentations all the time and just recently while I was still struggling with a better way to explain how to embed photos with text to make them searchable I had an epiphany.
-I realized there was an example I could use from our experiences that could help people visualize what is happening inside a computer catalog.
+I have to give presentations all the time, and recently, while I was still struggling with a better way to explain how to embed photos with text to make them searchable, I had an epiphany.
+Realizing there was an example I could use from our experiences that could help people visualize what is happening inside a computer catalog.

 I thought of how we were taught to use a library.
-Now when you walk into a library that is very similar to how you store your photos.
+Now when you walk into a library, that is very similar to how you store your photos.
 You put them in folders and sometimes even subfolders.
-Then these folders of images are put on hard drives.
+Then these folders of images are placed on hard drives.

-Each photo is like a book on the shelf.
-If you are familiar with the library you can go to the science section or fiction or whatever you are interested in.
+Each photo is like a book on a shelf.
+If you are familiar with the library, you can go to the science section, fiction, or whatever you are interested in.
 The problem is when you don’t know where something would be in the library.

-Most people store their images just like we put books on the shelves.
-The problem is if you don’t know where something is located you need a catalog system.
+Most people store their images just like we put books on shelves.
+You need a catalog system if you don’t know where something is located.

-Today with digital you can find any photograph “IF” you have put text into the metadata.
-If you have a book on the shelf with no pages and just a cover photo and no text that is what you have in your files today without the text.
-If you just put a title on that book you can find that book or photo with just the title.
+Today with digital, you can find any photograph “IF” you have put text into the metadata.
+Suppose you have a book on the shelf with no pages and just a cover photo and no text.
+That is what you have in your files today without the text.
+Just put a title on that book.
+You can find that book or photo with just the title.

-But today you can actually search a book’s text if you have it and the same way with a photo.
+But today, you can search a book’s text if you have it the same way with a photo.
 You have unlimited text space to bury inside a photo’s metadata.

-This metaphor works great with those who were taught the library catalog system.
+This metaphor works excellent with those who were taught the library catalog system.
 They can now visualize that the catalog is separate from the books on the shelf.

 So having all your photos on your computer doesn’t make them searchable.
-You not only need to put text into them, but ideally you need a catalog software system to not just search but narrow those searches by helping you filter a result.
+You not only need to put text into them, but ideally, you need a catalog software system not just to search but narrow those searches by helping you filter a result.
 Find all the sunset photos.
-Then you may narrow that to all the Summer time photos.
-Then you could narrow it to those just from 1960s.
+Then you may check that for all the Summer time photos.
+You could narrow it to those just from the 1960s.